colefrishman/brainfk-interpeter/README.md

 - memsize: The number of cells you can use in the program, formatted as an integer.
 Don't go too big obviously.
 - inputText: The  input that will be fed into the program, fomratted as a string.
 Each input ( , ) instruction will take one character starting from the left of the string.

+Each cell can hold 1 byte from 0-255 (will output ascii)